Kiosk software

 Kiosk software is the system and user interface software designed for an interactive kiosk or Internet kiosk enclosing the system in a way that prevents user interaction and activities on the device outside the scope of execution of the software.
 This way, the system replaces the look and feel of the system it runs over, allowing for customization and limited offering of ad-hoc services.
-Kiosk software locks down the application in order to protect the kiosk from users which is specially relevant under, but not only limited to, scenarios where the device is publicly accessed such libraries, vending machines or public transport.
+KioskTotal Kiosk software locks down the application in order to protect the kiosk from users which is specially relevant under, but not only limited to, scenarios where the device is publicly accessed such libraries, vending machines or public transport.
 Kiosk software may offer remote monitoring to manage multiple kiosks from another location.
 An Email or text alert may be automatically sent from the kiosk for daily activity reports or generated in response to problems detected by the software.
 Other features allow for remote updates of the kiosk's content and the ability to upload data such as kiosk usage statistics.
 Kiosk software is used to manage a touchscreen, allowing users to touch the monitor screen to make selections.
 A virtual keyboard eliminates the need for a computer keyboard.
+Kiosk software enables digital signage devices to operate in a dedicated mode, ensuring that the devices run for a specified purpose, thus providing additional security compared to normal mode use.